Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 \subsubsection{Covariant holographic negativity for disjoint intervals}

-To obtain the minimal entanglement wedge cross section for disjoint intervals in proximity in the $CFT_{1+1}$ dual to the bulk non-extremal rotating BTZ black hole we use the Poincar\'{e} coordinates for the bulk $AdS_3$ geometry as described in eq. (\ref{poincare-coord}).
+To obtain the extremal EWCS for disjoint intervals in proximity in the $CFT_{1+1}$ dual to the bulk non-extremal rotating BTZ black hole, we use the Poincar\'{e} coordinates for the bulk $AdS_3$ geometry as described in eq. (\ref{poincare-coord}).
 To this end we consider the configuration of two disjoint intervals $A$ and $B$ having lengths $l_1$, $l_2$ respectively which are separated by the interval $A_s$ with length $l_s$.
-Utilizing the eqs. (\ref{ew-disj-zero}), (\ref{cut-off}) and (\ref{relation}), the minimal entanglement wedge cross section in this bulk geometry for configuration of two disjoint intervals in proximity may written as
+Utilizing the eqs. (\ref{ew-disj-zero}), (\ref{cut-off}) and (\ref{relation}), the extremal EWCS in this bulk geometry for configuration of two disjoint intervals in proximity may written as

 We now use the proposal described in eq. (\ref{cov-neg-proposal}) to determine the covariant holographic negativity for the mixed state of two disjoint interval (in proximity) in the dual $CFT_{1+1}$ as follows